bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 * Students might feel a little overwhelmed with the new, unusual syntax.
 Remind them that ultimately we're still just working with JavaScript.
 Make sure they understand concepts rather than perfectly memorize syntax.
 Memorization will come with practice and repetition, so work on instilling concepts early on.

-* **Important:** To avoid continuous npm installs, all of the Solved and Unsolved folders for this week's activities include only a `src` folder.
+* **Important**: To avoid continuous npm installs, all of the Solved and Unsolved folders for this week's activities include only a `src` folder.
 Use the React app provided in [00-React-App](../../01-Class-Content/20-React/01-Activities/00-React-App) and swap out the `src` folder for each activity.
 It's recommended that you completely restart the dev server between activities.

 ### Common Pain Points